Procedure: Credit and exemptions

 - The University may consider an application for admission as an application for credit, and assess students for credit at admission based on the documents the applicant has submitted as part of the admissions process, and communicate available credit, without a separate request by the applicant.

 - The applicant is advised with the offer of admission whether a credit assessment has been undertaken, and otherwise how to request an assessment based on the documentation provided for admission.

-- The University assesses students for credit when a program transfer is approved, and communicate available credit.
+- The University assesses students for credit when a program transfer is approved, and communicates available credit.
 No separate application for credit is required for credit for prior study at ANU as part of a program transfer.

-- After admission, students who wish to apply for
+- After admission, students who wish to apply for:

 - credit for prior learning that was not assessed at the time of application or program transfer; or

 - for external learning during their program enrolment; or